 THE TOUR PRICE INCLUDING VANCOUVER ISLAND IS $17,950 PER PERSON.

 Flights depart various Australian capitals for same day (thanks to crossing the International Dateline) arrival into Vancouver.
 We clear customs and connect to our direct and short flight to the nearby and spectacular Vancouver Island – home of the very quaint capital of British Columbia, Victoria.
 And it's Happy Canada Day!
 This is the celebration of the anniversary of the formation of the union of the British North America provinces in a federation under the name of Canada on 1 July 1867.

-We enjoy dinner in Victoria this evening.
+We have a group dinner in Victoria this evening.

 At around 500 km long and 100 km wide, Vancouver Island offers a wide and fantastic range of sights and activities including the world renowned Butchart Gardens.
 The island is also home to a thriving agricultural industry which benefits from a maritime climate of warm, dry summers, mild and wet winters and a long frost-free season.
 There is a wide range of farming including field crops, berries, tree fruits, dairy products, pigs, sheep, poultry, floriculture and ornamental crops.

 We visit the the Butchart Gardens today as well as some farms and other spectacular locations on the island before a free evening in Victoria.

 A leisurely morning to take in the sights of this beautiful and unique portside capital at your own pace.
 At 1.15 pm we board our chartered float plane for a spectacular flight and water-landing arrival into downtown Vancouver.